Define a solid foundation for the digital transformation of the front end of your business.

 - Boston Consulting Group

-The result has been conflicting priorities, a focus on short-term sales tactics and flat-lining growth.
+In many manufacturing companies, sales and marketing teams have been siloed for too long.
+This has resulted in conflicting priorities, a focus on short-term sales tactics, and flat-lining growth.

 Many companies lack the digital tools to align and automate their sales and marketing efforts.